 Similar career options in this field include:

 Fitness Trainers and Instructors

 Fitness trainers and instructors provide both youngsters and adults with instruction in cardiovascular exercise, stretching activities and weight training.
 They are typically employed by athletic centers, civic organizations, health clubs or schools.
 A professional certification may be required, and beyond a high school diploma, prerequisites may include an associate or a bachelor's degree in exercise science or physical education.
-According to the BLS, employment growth nationwide is expected to increase by 8%, or fast as average, from 2014-2024 for the field.
-Fitness trainers and aerobics instructors were reported by the BLS to have earned median yearly salaries of $36,160 in May 2015, (www.bls.gov).
+According to the BLS, employment growth nationwide is expected to increase by 10%, or faster than average, from 2016-2026 for the field.
+Fitness trainers and aerobics instructors were reported by the BLS to have earned median yearly salaries of $39,210 in May 2017 (www.bls.gov).